Consultation on Gambling Statement of Policy

 • nature of the licensed or permitted operation;

-• potential to have an adverse affect on the licensing objectives; and
+• potential to have an adverse effect on the licensing objectives; and

 • management record.